AdobeDocs/Developer-Distribution-Experience-Cloud/src/pages/guides/zxp/distribution.md

 <!-- (Commented) App Manager has been merged into Developer Distribution. -->

-for partners to build and distribute server-to-server integrations.
+For partners to build and distribute server-to-server integrations.

 <br/>

 Developer Distribution is a unified portal to self-submit & manage Experience Cloud listings to be published on [Adobe Exchange](https://exchange.adobe.com/apps/browse/ec).
 [Technology Partner Program (TPP)](https://partners.adobe.com/technologyprogram/experiencecloud.html) members can now submit Server-to-server integrations, Catalog listings and App Builder apps for Adobe’s Experience Cloud products in [Developer Distribution](/distribute).

 ## Server-to-server integrations